Godzilla: The Planet Eater: Plot

 Following the destruction of Mechagodzilla City, the remaining Bilusaludo on the Aratrum demand justice for Haruo destroying what they saw as necessary to defeat Godzilla.
 The humans disagree, believing Haruo exposed the Bilusaludo's true intentions of assimilating Earth.
 The Bilusaludo revolt and shut down the ship's engine room, forcing the ship to run on secondary batteries for the next two days.
-On Earth, Haruo learns from Dr. Martin that Yuko is rendered brain-dead with the nanometal in her body keeping her alive.
-He also learns that those treated by the Houtua survived the nanometal's attempt to absorb them, with Methphies deceiving the survivors into believing their survival was divine intervention.
-When confronted by Haruo about converting the remaining humans, Methphies reveals his plan to bring the Exifs' god to Earth and needs Haruo's help to make it possible.
+On Earth, Dr. Martin tells Haruo that Yuko is rendered brain-dead, with the nanometal in her body keeping her alive.
+Those treated by the Houtua survived the nanometal's attempt to absorb them, with Methphies deceiving the survivors into believing their survival was divine intervention.
+Methphies plans to bring the Exifs' god to Earth and needs Haruo's help to make it possible.
 Dr. Martin advises Haruo to hide until tensions ease.

 Haruo is escorted to a remote camp by the Houtua twins, Maina and Miana.
 Miana explains privately to Haruo that her people have no concept of hatred and that their concept of life revolves around "winning" (surviving and making life) or "losing" (dying and disappearing).
-She tells Haruo that he is "losing" and offers to "connect life" with him, but he turns her down.
-When Maina later extends the same offer, he realizes it was she who had rescued him, not her sister Miana, and accepts.
-Miana discovers Metphies telepathically communicating with Endurph, the Exif reveals his plans before capturing her, as she telepathically contacts Haruo and Maina.
+She says that Haruo is "losing" and offers to "connect life" with him, but he turns her down.
+When Maina later extends the same offer, he realizes that it was she who had rescued him, not her sister Miana, and accepts.
+Miana discovers Metphies telepathically communicating with Endurph.
+The Exif reveals his plans before capturing her, as she telepathically contacts Haruo and Maina.

 Metphies later conducts a ritual with his followers in conjunction with Endurph to summon their god, Ghidorah, to defeat Godzilla.
 Ghidorah manifests as a shadow on Earth and partially through singularities, devouring Metphies's followers and destroying the Aratrum.
-Ghidorah then proceeds to attack Godzilla, who is helpless against the intangible monster as its heads bite Godzilla and drain his energy.
-Dr. Martin concludes that Ghidorah's true form exists in another plane of existence and is being guided by someone in their universe, Haruo finding it to be Metphies who had replaced his right eye with the amulet he repaired with the nanometal.
-Metphies proceeds to reveal that his people devoted themselves to Ghidorah since learning that their universe is finite and fated to destruction, having offered planets for the monster to feed on.
-Proceeding to telepathically assault Haruo, Metphies explains that the human's hatred towards Godzilla made him an ideal offering and tells Haruo that he must submit himself to Ghidorah as its witness to enable its full manifestation.
+Ghidorah then proceeds to attack Godzilla, who is helpless against the intangible monster.
+Its heads bite Godzilla and drain his energy.
+Dr. Martin concludes that Ghidorah's true form exists in another plane of existence and is being guided by someone in their universe, Haruo finding it to be Metphies, who had replaced his right eye with the amulet he repaired with the nanometal.
+Metphies's people devoted themselves to Ghidorah since learning that their universe is finite and fated to destruction, having offered planets for the monster to feed on.
+Proceeding to telepathically assault Haruo, Metphies explains that the human's hatred towards Godzilla made him an ideal offering and says that Haruo must submit himself to Ghidorah as its witness to enable its full manifestation.